ultravideo/uvgVenctester/README.md

 ## General

-**Venctester3** (to be renamed) is a HEVC video encoder testing framework.
+**uvgVenctester** is a video encoder testing framework.
 The framework provides an easy way to compare the efficiency and output quality of different encoders with a generic, simple API.

 ## Supported encoders